What is prenatal care?

 1. Learn more about your pregnancy and develop a plan

 Your prenatal visit doesn't just confirm your pregnancy, it offers you the chance to discuss different procedures and potential scenarios, and address any questions and concerns with a doctor through your pregnancy.
 This includes learning and educating5 yourself about labour, delivery and postpartum birth injuries, so that you can make informed decisions for you and your family and react appropriately when a new situation arrives.

 2. Reduce the risk of complications and defects

 Regular screenings, for problems like gestational diabetes, can help prevent complications by detecting it early and providing the right treatment4.
 Screening for congenital abnormalities is at 15-19 weeks.

 3. Offer appropriate immunisation

 Vaccines help protect both you and your baby from easily preventable diseases.
-During pregnancy, a mother's white blood cells act as the first line of defense for their babies.
+During pregnancy, a mother's white blood cells act as their babies' first line of defense.
 Getting the right vaccines (e.g. flu shot) allows mothers to pass on the kinds of antibodies their baby needs to fight off infections while in the womb.

 4. Get accurate nutritional advice

 Your diet will need to undergo changes to accommodate your baby's nutritional needs.
-Your doctor will educate you on the recommended dietary intake for the next nine months, including how much to eat, what you should and should not eat.
+Your doctor will educate you on the recommended dietary intake for the next nine months, including what to eat, and what you should and should not eat.

 Nutrition is vital for the proper development of your baby, and we recommend prenatal visits to check on your blood to ensure you're getting an adequate intake or you might be at risk of developing iron-deficient anaemia.

 5. Keep track of development

 Your child's development inside the womb is a good indicator of their health.
 During prenatal appointments, your doctor may measure your child to see how your baby grows.
 Modern technology, such as ultra-sounds may also be used to verify the child's development and determine the gender.